revatir/Collab/README.md

 - _Company Profile where companies can list:_
   - _Company Name_
-  - _A status (ie. - We're in our first round of funding!
-Let us know if you have any tips.)_
   - _An "About Us" Section_
   - _A "What Makes Us Unique?"
 Section_
-  - _A "Connect" Button that links to email._
   - _A "Category" section (ie. software, publishing, photography etc.)._
   - _A link to their company website_
 - _A search bar where users can search for companies through name and category._